flavioespinoza/angular-elastic-builder/README.md

 The above elasticFields would allow you create the following form & query:
 ![Screenshot][screenshot-image]

+### Group Name & Sub Rule Name
+NOTE:
+  - The Group Name & Sub Rule Name are only placeholders.
+The logic for this needs to be figured out.

 ### Field Options
   - `type`: This determines how the fields are displayed in the form.